sawyerwatts/Checklists/operations.md

 # Operations

+TODO: reorganize this file

-- [ ] Who are the business contacts for the software?
+- [ ] Who are the long-term business contacts for the software?
-- [ ] Who are the other technical contacts for the software?
+- [ ] Who are the long-term technical contacts for the software?
 - [ ] What permissions will this app/operation require?
 - [ ] What are the governance policies, if any?
 - [ ] Is DevFinOps desired and applied?